timacdonald/json-api/README.md

 - [ ] Responses that contain only resource identifiers (related)
 - [ ] `400` when requesting relationships that are not present.
 - [ ] Converting non-json api resources to json resources.
 Needs to support both single and collection of resources.

+---

+Notes
+- How do you get the request when making a collection.
+- What does it look like to create a custom collection class instead of chaining.